Unicycle Buying Guide

 Here we need to keep in mind two other elements.
-As the battery level of a EUC decrease, the control board will throttle down the top speed.
-This is to maximize the battery endurance.
-A wheel with the top speed of 31 MPH/50 KPH might see the top speed reduced to 20 MPH/32 KPH miles an hour at a 20% battery level.
+As the battery level of an EUC decreases, the control board will throttle down the top speed.
+This is to maximize battery endurance.
+A wheel with a top speed of 31 MPH/50 KPH might see the top speed reduced to 20 MPH/32 KPH miles an hour at a 20% battery level.

 Q. Do electric unicycles require maintenance?

-Electric unicycles are about the simplest transportation device a person can use.
+Electric unicycles are the simplest transportation devices a person can use.
 Simplicity means reliability.
-There are not many pieces on a EUC to go bad.
+There are not many pieces on an EUC to go bad.
 And many of the pieces can be easily replaced.

 Q. How many miles can an electric unicycle last?

-This will depend on the weight of the rider, the place the unicycle is written, and the purpose of the ride.
-As mentioned above one can expect to get at least 3000 miles /8000 kilometres out of the tire, 5000 miles /8000 kilometres out of the bearings if not much more than that, in two years on the battery with frequent charge.
+This will depend on the weight of the rider, the place where the unicycle is written, and the purpose of the ride.
+As mentioned above one can expect to get at least 3000 miles /8000 kilometers out of the tire, 5000 miles /8000 kilometers out of the bearings if not much more than that, in two years on the battery with frequent charge.

 Q. How much does a good electric unicycle cost?

-Electric Unicycles can range from $500 to $3500 according to the specifications, brands, and size of the EUC purchased.
+Electric Unicycles can range from $500 to $3500 according to the specifications, brands, and sizes of the EUC purchased.

 Q. What is the Cheapest Electric Unicycle?

-These would be EUCs like the GotWay mTen3 67v, KingSong 14D, INMOTION V5F.
+These would be EUCs like the GotWay mTen3 67v, KingSong 14D, and INMOTION V5F.
 Good intro wheels.

 Q. Why do electric unicycles seem expensive?

-Because they tend to be smaller than almost any other PEV (Personal Electric vehicle) like Scooters or e-bikes so one expects the price to be smaller as well.
-But looking at the specs of any of these PEVs will show the EUCs to be some of the best value PEVs.
-As well, the technology behind the EUC is far more advanced than that of other type PEVs.
+Because they tend to be smaller than almost any other PEV (Personal Electric vehicle) like Scooters or e-bikes one expects the price to be smaller as well.
+But looking at the specs of any of these PEVs will show the EUCs to be some of the best-value PEVs.
+Also, the technology behind the EUC is far more advanced than that of other types of PEVs.